Rich in fiber, magnesium, niacin, thiamin, vitamin B6, and vitamin B12.

 Preheat oven to 375°F.

 Remove seeds from 4 cardamom pods and grind in a mortar and pestle.

-In a food processor, blend together the ground cardamom pods, 2½ cups of gluten-free old fashioned oats, 4 ripe bananas, 1 teaspoon of ground cinnamon, 1 teaspoon of vanilla extract, ½ cup of honey, ½ cup coconut oil, 1½ teaspoons of baking powder, ½ teaspoon of baking soda, and 2 tablespoons of chia seeds.
+In a food processor, blend together the ground cardamom pods, 2½ cups of whole grain old fashioned oats, 4 ripe bananas, 1 teaspoon of ground cinnamon, 1 teaspoon of vanilla extract, ½ cup of honey, 8 tablespoons of unsalted butter, 1½ teaspoons of baking powder, ½ teaspoon of baking soda, and 2 tablespoons of chia seeds.

 Add 2 eggs and pulse until well incorporated.
 Using an ice-cream scooper, transfer the mixture into muffin liners or a greased muffin tray.
 Sprinkle with ¼ cup of chocolate chips over muffins for some added sweetness.

 Bake for about 18 minutes, check for doneness by inserting a toothpick into the center of a muffin—if the toothpick comes out clean it’s fully baked!
 Allow the muffins to cool and enjoy as is or with a drizzle of maple syrup.
 Eat up, Mama!

 Once cooled completely, store leftovers in an airtight plastic bag in the freezer.
 Your future self will thank you kindly.